 Have you ever wanted to know what it is like to work as a park ranger?
 The Youth Conservation Corps (YCC) is a great chance to learn about the National Park Service through a summer work youth program.This eight week long program for young people between the ages of 15 and 18 years of age.
 You must be a US citizen or permanent resident of the United States, its territories, or its possessions.
 You also must provide a valid US Social Security number.

-The YCC experience allows 6 teen enrollees and staff the opportunity to learn, work, and recreate in Fort Scott National Historic Site.
+The YCC experience allows up to 6 teen enrollees and staff the opportunity to learn, work, and recreate in Fort Scott National Historic Site.
 The program is challenging, educational, and fun, and offers participants opportunities to expand their horizons while building skills that will benefit them for a lifetime.
 No previous experience is required, but a willingness and ability to work in a physically active outdoor program, get along well with others, and maintain a positive attitude are essential for success.